 Some charge cards are also designed for specific industries.
 They might offer rewards programs for common expenses or accommodate unique cash flow circumstances.

 One of the more recent examples is the Brex Corporate Card, designed exclusively for tech startups.
 Brex also offers a corporate cash management account that directly integrates with Brex cards called Brex Cash.
-You can use cash from this account with the Brex 1, a corporate card that functions like a debit card for your Brex Cash account.
+You can use cash from this account with Brex 1, a corporate card that functions like a debit card for your Brex Cash account.

 In this guide, we’ll answer the following questions and more: